mrpmorris/Fluxor/Tutorials/01-BasicConcepts/01A-StateActionsReducersTutorial/README.md

 #### Dispatching an Action to indicate our intention to change state

-- In `Store\CounterUseCase` create a new class `IncrementCounterAction`.
+- In the `Store\` folder, create a new class `IncrementCounterAction`.
 This class can remain empty.
 - In `App.cs` we need to inject `IDispatcher` and then use it to dispatch an instance of our new `IncrementCounterAction` when the user tells it to.